VBGI/herbs/herbs/docs/sphinx/en/source/http_api.rst

 When the number of simultaneous connections is exceeded, the server doesn't evaluate search requests, but an error message  is returned.

-This behaviour isn't related to search-by-id queries.
+This behavior isn't related to search-by-id queries.
 Search-by-id queries are evaluated quickly and have no special limitations.

 Attempt to get data for unpublished record by its **ID** leads to an error message.